 I know … this has to stop, but other than my mother, who else will do it?
 If you have not seen it, please take a look at page 72 in the July 2002 issue of Architectural Digest.
 The people at Wilmington Trust picked up on my tips about ‘buying right’ and used 3 of them in their series entitled: Recognizing Worth.

 During the past 18 months I have given you my ideas on what one needs to consider when they want to purchase a work of art.
 A lot of ground was covered and there is still more to explore.
 What I have decided to do is to try and summarize many of my thoughts into one – I hope not to long – newsletter.
-If you want to read a little more about any one topic please visit the Newsletter Archive on our website (www.rehs.com).
+If you want to read a little more about any one topic please look at the earlier posts in our Newsletter Archive.

 Before I get to this month’s main course, I will start with: